5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 2. Delete the line: `AFG Function Id: 0x1 (unsol 1)` &rarr; otherwise the file conversions will fail!
 3. Save the file.
 4. Next, double-click `Conver_Dump`.
-5. This will start Codec-Graph (and run another file conversion in the background)
+5. This will start Codec-Graph (and perform one additional file conversion)
 6. Press "N", hit enter
 7. Drag and drop the "codec_dump.txt" into the window and hit "Enter"
 8. Press "N", hit enter.
 This creates 3 new files inside the "output" folder: